Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditinal-access.md

 # Pytune Analysis

-With pytune being blocked by our CAs the best place to start figuring out how we fix this is by looking at the pytune code and writing our own script using pytune as the insperation.
+With pytune being blocked by our CAs the best place to start figuring out how we fix this is by looking at the pytune code and writing our own script using pytune as the inspiration.

 First lets answer the question of why we werent blocked from joining a device to Entra, shouldn't MFA for all resources prevent that?
 Well no, the reason being is we are requesting an access token for the "Device Registration Service" which by design is not part of all resources and I believe this is to prevent a deadlock issue were to enforce CA policies like "require compliant device," the device must first be registered.
 If DRS resource was under "All Resources” you can't register a device until it's compliant but can't be compliant until it's registered.
 We will see later however this can be prevented using an MFA policy for "User Actions".